tlacy1000/Psych-Sci/proposal.md

 https://imgur.com/a/I72QGex

 Roles by group member: This is a solo project.
-I will be doing the enitrety of the work.

 Project management system: Trello
 Here's a link to my Trello board: https://trello.com/b/frPMWjGj/psych-sci

+***This is solely a student's homework assignment, and not intended to be for commercial use in any way, shape or form